linode/docker-machine-driver-linode/README.md

 ## Notes

 * When using the `linode/containerlinux` `linode-image`, the `linode-ssh-user` will default to `core`
 * A `linode-root-pass` will be generated if not provided.
 This password will not be shown.
-Rely on `docker-machine ssh` or [Linode's Rescue features](https://www.linode.com/docs/quick-answers/linode-platform/reset-the-root-password-on-your-linode/) to access the node directly.
+Rely on `docker-machine ssh`, `linode-authorized-users`, or [Linode's Rescue features](https://www.linode.com/docs/quick-answers/linode-platform/reset-the-root-password-on-your-linode/) to access the node directly.

 ## Debugging